Virtual Learning: What Works?

 The spread of coronavirus throughout the U.S. has led to an unprecedented experiment in virtual learning education.
 With schools across the country moving to an online learning model for the rest of the semester, we decided to take a look at the research on virtual learning and the potential disadvantages and advantages of virtual learning.

 Many researchers divide online interaction into three types: student-content interaction, teacher-student interaction, and student-student interaction.

 What research has been done in virtual learning?

 Research on K-12 programs, however, is sparse, despite the increasing popularity of K-12 virtual learning programs.
-Most of this research focuses on state policies, professional development programs, and expert recommendations.
+Most of this research focuses on state policies, professional learning programs, and expert recommendations.
 There’s been little empirical research on instructional design choices.

 One way of using video or audio to your advantage, however, is as a way to provide feedback to students.

 Can virtual learning be as effective as in-class instruction?